oddbird/oddsite/content/services.rst

 Our team includes core developers on the Django web framework, Compass stylesheet authoring framework, and the Susy grid system.
+Bring us on board to consult on your web application development.
-We are experts in test-driven development, and can help your team work more effectively with their tools to improve their productivity and their code.
+We can analyze, improve and maintain your site codebase, and help your developers work more effectively with their tools.